ibm-cloud-docs/openshift/openshift_tutorial_vpc.md

 With **{{site.data.keyword.openshiftlong}} clusters on VPC Generation 2 compute**, you can create your cluster on VPC infrastructure in the next generation of the {{site.data.keyword.cloud_notm}} platform, in your [Virtual Private Cloud](/docs/vpc?topic=vpc-about-vpc).
 {: shortdesc}

-* Red Hat OpenShift on IBM Cloud gives you all the [advantages of a managed offering](/docs/openshift?topic=openshift-cs_ov) for your cluster infrastructure environment, while using the [OpenShift tooling and catalog](https://docs.openshift.com/container-platform/4.3/welcome/index.html){: external} that runs on Red Hat Enterprise Linux for your app deployments.
+* {{site.data.keyword.openshiftlong_notm}} gives you all the [advantages of a managed offering](/docs/openshift?topic=openshift-cs_ov) for your cluster infrastructure environment, while using the [{{site.data.keyword.openshiftshort}} tooling and catalog](https://docs.openshift.com/container-platform/4.3/welcome/index.html){: external} that runs on Red Hat Enterprise Linux for your app deployments.
 * VPC gives you the security of a private cloud environment with the dynamic scalability of a public cloud.
-VPC uses the next version of Red Hat OpenShift on IBM Cloud [infrastructure providers](/docs/openshift?topic=openshift-infrastructure_providers#infrastructure_providers), with a select group of v2 API, CLI, and console functionality.
+VPC uses the next version of {{site.data.keyword.openshiftlong_notm}} [infrastructure providers](/docs/openshift?topic=openshift-infrastructure_providers#infrastructure_providers), with a select group of v2 API, CLI, and console functionality.

-OpenShift worker nodes are available for paid accounts and standard clusters only.
-You can create OpenShift clusters that run version 4 only.
+{{site.data.keyword.openshiftshort}} worker nodes are available for paid accounts and standard clusters only.
+You can create {{site.data.keyword.openshiftshort}} clusters that run version 4 only.
 The operating system is Red Hat Enterprise Linux 7.
 {: note}

 ## Objectives
 {: #vpc_rh_objectives}

-In the tutorial lessons, you create a Red Hat OpenShift on IBM Cloud cluster in a Gen 2 Virtual Private Cloud (VPC).
-Then, you access built-in OpenShift components, deploy an app in an OpenShift project, and expose the app on with a VPC load balancer so that external users can access the service.
+In the tutorial lessons, you create a {{site.data.keyword.openshiftlong_notm}} cluster in a Gen 2 Virtual Private Cloud (VPC).
+Then, you access built-in {{site.data.keyword.openshiftshort}} components, deploy an app in an {{site.data.keyword.openshiftshort}} project, and expose the app on with a VPC load balancer so that external users can access the service.

 ## Audience
 {: #vpc_rh_audience}

-This tutorial is for administrators who are creating a cluster in Red Hat OpenShift on IBM Cloud in VPC Generation 2 compute for the first time.
+This tutorial is for administrators who are creating a cluster in {{site.data.keyword.openshiftlong_notm}} in VPC Generation 2 compute for the first time.
 {: shortdesc}

 ## Prerequisites